 The Source is located at 3350 Brighton Boulevard in the River North neighborhood.
 Getting to the Source is easy: remember that Brighton Boulevard is simply a continuation of Broadway Boulevard - it switches at 31st.

 First, the building - a sprawling 20,000 sf+ 1880s machine hall with 60' ceilings and natural light running through it.
 It was in a raw state, without layers of bad renovations.
 Our experience of discovery in walking into a space that took your breath away demanded that it become a public place.
-Great things to eat and drink are a universally appealing force that has the power help build communities and span demographic lines that divide people.
+Great things to eat and drink are a universally appealing force that have the power help build communities and span demographic lines that divide people.
 We drew on new formats for urban markets that are springing up throughout the country that combine a curated selection of purveyors with a community place.
 The goal wasn't to replicate any one but combine successful ideas and take advantage of the unique opportunities that existed here.
 The process was an organic one that drew on our network of relationships and involved talking to many times more people than we had spaces.

 In 2001, Zeppelin Development moved its office to the Taxi campus in RiNo.
 The site was the former Yellow Cab terminal and our company began to redevelop it into creative office spaces.
 It started with the original Yellow Cab building (home to Fuel Cafe for the last 5 and a half years now).
-There are now six buildings at Taxi- over 80 businesses and 44 residences, two restaurants, a coffee shop, a hair salon, a pilates studio, and an early childhood education center.
+There are now eight buildings at Taxi- over 80 businesses and 44 residences, two restaurants, a coffee shop, a hair salon, a pilates studio, and an early childhood education center.
 We quickly became committed to this neighborhood for its culture, one that supports a new generation of businesses and people.
 There is an increasing appetite here to be in urban places that are outside the mainstream.
 It has been our home for over a decade and we see it as the next frontier for the growth for creative and high tech businesses in Denver.
 Also, the RiNo Arts District is the fastest growing one in the city.
 Part of the draw to this area is the empty canvas that it represents -it is comprised mostly of old industrial buildings waiting to get a new life.
 The Source is now a major catalyst for Brighton Boulevard, the main RiNo street that is widely considered a gateway to Denver.

 The architect that led the transformation is Stephen Dynia, of Stephen Dynia Architects in Jackson, Wyoming.
 Dynia has worked on several other award-winning Zeppelin Development projects.
 In creating the new space, Dynia was committed to preserving the character of the building, keeping the space open and visibility high, and not confusing old and new elements.
 The result is a solid old brick building that remained very much intact, layered with clear modern industrial elements that create the market space that it became.
-There is air and light flowing through the spaces and while each tenant has its own space, visibility is high into each of the individual units even when they are closed.
+There is air and light flowing through the spaces and while each vendor has its own space, visibility is high into each of the individual units even when they are closed.

 We talked to a lot of people, everyone who we knew had potential to be a good fit.
 It was a lot like dating- you meet, share life stories, find some common ground and from there the relationship evolves or doesn’t.
 We looked for people at the top of their field and started a conversation.
 Some of the best things about the project are the deals that did not work because they allowed us to keep searching for the best fit.
-The tenants in the Source are not only great at what they do, they also share the main vision for the Source - building a community and understand our vision for this project and its role in the RiNo neighborhood.
+The vendors in the Source are not only great at what they do, they also share the main vision for the Source - building a community and understand our vision for this project and its role in the RiNo neighborhood.